umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/index.md

 ## 1. [Move files manually](Move-files-manually/)

 One way to apply a hotfix to a Live environment would be to clone down both your Development and your Live environment to your local machine.
 Then you take the changed files from the cloned Development environment and copy them into the cloned Live environment, and commit and push them to the Live environment on Cloud.
+Using this guide would also allow you to test the changes on a cloned version of your Live environment before pushing to the Cloud.

 ## 2. [Use Git magic](Using-Git/)